matteomedini/malawi-village-analysis/README.md

 ## How to Use
-Run this on your terminal:
+Run these on your terminal:
 git clone https://github.com/matteomedini/malawi-village-analysis.git
 cd malawi-village-analysis

+pip install -r requirements.txt

 1. Open the notebook in Jupyter.
 2. Make sure the data is in the `data/` folder.